 At the University of Helsinki, one of the world's leading multidisciplinary research universities, our goal is to give you more than an education.
-Discover 10 reasons why choose to study at the University of Helsinki and apply to our International Master's Programmes or the Bachelor's Programme in Science from 3 Dec 2019 at 8:00 UTC+2 to 10 Jan 2020 at 15:00 UTC+2.
+Discover 10 reasons why choose to study at the University of Helsinki.

 10 reasons to choose the University of Helsinki

-The University of Helsinki is the oldest and largest academic institution in Finland, established in 1640 and now with 31 200 students, 4 500 researchers, and 180 000 alumni.
+The University of Helsinki is the oldest and largest academic institution in Finland, established in 1640 and now with 31 200 students and 7 800 employees of which 57 % represent teaching and research staff.
 Internationally, we are renowned for our high-quality teaching and innovation.

 As the University of Helsinki places in the 50-100 range in the majority of the most important rankings, it elevates us to the top 1% of the world's universities.
 Usually, we rank amongst the top 30 universities in Europe and hold the first position in Finland.